GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 Or a major natural disaster might prevent you from returning home for an extended period, during which time your safe is looted.

-## What is Multisignature Security?
+## What is multisignature security?

 To address these
 issues, Bitcoin provides a way to secure funds with a set of private keys,